Inspecting for the future (2024–2030)

 Involve

-• This year we’ll engage widely with all our stakeholders and partners to make sure their views are built into how we approach inspection from 2024.
+• Over the past eighteen months we have engaged widely with all our stakeholders and partners to make sure their views are built into how we approach inspection from 2024.

-• We will want to hear everyone’s ideas about our early proposals, which could look different in different sectors.
+• We wanted to hear everyone’s ideas about our early proposals, which look different in different sectors.

 Listen